 - when water temperatures exceed 20°C for three or more consecutive days and,

-- when flows in the Bow River are below the 25th water flow percentile at that time of year as measured at the Carseland monitoring station.
+- when flows in the Bow River are below the 25th water flow percentile for 4 or more days at that time of year as measured at the Carseland monitoring station.

 Communication of Time of Day Angling Restrictions

 It is up to every angler to know the sportfishing regulations of the waterbodies they plan to fish.
-If a time of day restriction is implemented, anglers will be notified through an Alberta RELM email.
-Additional communication will be provided through AEP social media channels:
+If a time of day restriction is implemented, updates will be provided on the My Wild Alberta Fishing Advisories, Corrections and Closures webpage, and through AEP social media channels: If a time of day restriction is implemented, updates will be provided on the My Wild Alberta Fishing Advisories, Corrections and Closures webpage, and through AEP social media channels:

 Know before you go – check the Fishing Advisories, Corrections and Closures before fishing, as these will be updated to notify anglers of time of day restrictions.
 These same mechanisms will be used to communicate when closures have been lifted.